 We are to walk by faith in the light of God’s Word.
 We walk by faith when we follow the Word.
 Each act of obedience shows us the next step, and eventually, we arrive at the appointed destination.
 God’s Word is our guide.
 Obedience to the Word keeps us walking in the light (Wiersbe).

 To make it through this dark world, it is necessary to rely upon the Word of God personally, practically, and habitually.

 The Father sent the light, the Lord Jesus Christ, into the darkness.
 He was life and light.
 In Him was life, and the life was the Light of men.
 The Light shines in the darkness, and the darkness did not comprehend it (John 1:4-5).

 John 8:12 Jesus again spoke to them, saying, “I am the Light of the world; he who follows Me will not walk in the darkness, but will have the Light of life.”

-In order to navigate our way the darkness of this present evil age, we simply follow the Light of the world.
+In order to navigate our way through the darkness of this present evil age, we follow the Light of the world.
 “Jesus professed to be not only the inexhaustible source of spiritual nourishment, but he also was the genuine light by which truth and falsehood could be distinguished and by which direction could be established” (EBC).